Use Election Management

 6. Tap the back arrow to return to the survey gallery.

-7. Tap Collection Checklist form, and then tap Collect.
+7. Tap the Drop Box Collection Checklist form and tap Share location.

-8. Tap the Location name drop-down arrow and choose the ballot drop box location.
+9. In the Drop Box Information section, for Location Name choose the ballot drop box location.

 Note: